Skip to main content

 Document Your Roof's Current Condition

-Take photos of your roof from the ground — all four sides if possible.
-This gives you a "before" baseline that's invaluable for insurance claims if damage occurs tonight.
+Take photos of your roof from the ground, all four sides if possible.
+This gives you a "before" baseline that's valuable reference material if damage occurs.

 4